SimmonsRitchie/business-days-js/readme.md

 bDays.check(bizDay); // returns true
 ```

-Or dates can be provided as a DayJS object:
+Or dates can be provided as a Day.js object:

 ```
 import businessDays from "business-days-js";